Jamaican Escovitch Fish

 4. 4Fry the snapper for about 4–6 minutes per side, or until the outside is golden brown and crispy.

-5. 5Remove and place the fried fish on paper towels or parchment paper to drain excess oil.
-Set aside.
+5. 5Remove and place the fried fish wired rack or parchment paper to drain excess oil then set aside.

 1. 1In a clean skillet, heat 2 tablespoons of oil over medium-high heat.